Demetrio Perez Jr.: Politics

-From 1981 to 1985, Perez served as Commissioner of the City of Miami.
+From 1981 to 1985, Perez served as member of the Miami City Commission.
 During that tenure he also served as Vice-Mayor of the city.

 In 1996 he was elected as a member of the Miami-Dade County School Board, representing District 5.
 During his first two years on the Board, he served as its vice-chair after having won more than 72% of the vote in the November 1996 general election and was reelected, without opposition, in November 2000.

 Perez also served as President of the Interamerican Center for Municipal Cooperation (CENICOM) for which he organized three summits that were held in Miami and included the participation of thousands of municipalities from the Americas.
 This annual convention was a first-of-its-kind event in Miami.

 Perez was also a member of numerous civic, patriotic and cultural organizations and boards.

 In his time on the school board, he led an educational crusade called "Dade Educational Challenge '96."
 Among Demetrio's main achievements are: